 NICK SCHADE grew up around canoes and kayaks.
 After a career as an electrical engineer for the U.S. Navy, specializing in low-frequency electro-magnetics, he realized he wanted to get back on the water himself.
 Not able to afford the kind of boat he wanted, Nick decided to design and build a “strip-built” kayak.
 While this type of construction was popular with canoes, it was not commonly adapted for kayaks.
 Nick worked together with his brother Eric to develop the process, and over the years has branched out and developed innovative kayak designs using the plywood stitch-and-glue method.
 As his skill as a kayak paddler and boatbuilder evolved, Nick’s designs evolved to match his changing aims.
 The driving goal has been to maximize on-the-water performance while respecting the natural materials used to create the boat.
 Out of these efforts, Nick created his business, Guillemot Kayaks, specializing in high-performance sea kayaks for craftsmen interested in building their own boats.
 He wrote The Strip-Built Sea Kayak and Building Strip-Planked Boats, well-received books describing the strip-built method.
 His books and writings have helped foster worldwide enthusiasm for wooden kayaks and canoes.
 Nick’s shop is located in Groton, Connecticut, where he builds prototypes of new designs and turns out custom-built kayaks.
 He has taught kayak construction at Mystic Seaport, The WoodenBoat School, and the Connecticut Valley School of Woodworking.
 His work has been exhibited at the American Craft Museum, and one of his kayaks is in the permanent collection at the Museum of Modern Art in New York City.

 JOEY SCHOTT followed a different path to boat building.
 Boats and the Chesapeake Bay have been a part of his life since infancy.
 He started sailing competitively at an early age, enjoying much success along the way.
 His boatbuilding career began as a CLC customer in 2002, when he built a pair of Chesapeake kayaks, one of which caught the eye of the CLC staff at Okoumefest.
 His Chesapeake Double took "Best Execution of a kit" in 2004.
 He returned in 2006 with a new boat that took top honors as "Best in Show."
-A self professed "victim of boat building OCD," he kept honing his skills using traditional and non-traditional materials for building boats, and in 2009 he joined the staff at CLC where he continued to advance his skill set by learning from the many talented boat builders on staff.
+A self professed "victim of boat building OCD," he kept honing his skills using traditional and non-traditional materials for building boats, and in 2009 he joined the staff at CLC where he continued to advance his skillset by learning from the many talented boat builders on staff.
 Joey’s thirst for knowledge and willingness to share what he learns was the hallmark of his tenure with CLC as Sales Manager.
-There are many examples of his work in the showroom at CLC, or on the road at any of shows and demos.
+There are many examples of his work in the showroom at CLC, or on the road at any of our shows and demos.
 While he has built boats using every technique that CLC utilizes, he is best known for strip construction.
 His build of a Guillemot Petrel won top honors in the 2014 WoodenBoat Show Concourse d’ Elegance for human powered craft.
 In his spare time Joey is most often found on the water.
 An avid kayaker as well as a sailor, he is always looking for new adventure.
 Over the past few years, he has developed a passion for rough water sea kayaking.
 There are many images on the CLC website of him doing what he calls "extensive product development."
 He also was the boat building instructor for a local charity, Box of Rain Foundation, where he led groups of 10- to 16-year-olds through the construction of several CLC designs over the years.
 Joey currently resides in Richmond, Virginia, where he owns and operates his own boatbuilding, kayak, and small craft repair business, Turning Point Boatworks.

 ANDREW SCHROEHER is an Annapolis native, with a passion for woodworking and small boats.
-He has a Bachelors degree in Wood Science and Technology and has a vast knowledge of the characteristics and capabilities of the wood products and machinery we use in the daily operations here at CLC.
+He has a Bachelor's degree in Wood Science and Technology and has a vast knowledge of the characteristics and capabilities of the wood products and machinery we use in the daily operations here at CLC.
 For the last 6+ years he has also been an integral part of the CLC production team.
 After several years managing and producing parts in the solid timber shop, Andrew now heads the CLC custom projects and building department where he does nearly everything, including building complete boats, refinishing customer boats, maintaining the CLC fleet, and leading the charge on prototype projects such as Teardrop Camper, Tenderly 10, and others.
 An avid sailor and paddler, he has been sailing competitively here in Annapolis for more than 15 years in a variety of fleets.
 He is an energetic and talented addition to the group of amazing instructors here at CLC, with an eye for detail, tremendous patience and fun-loving attitude.

 JOHN STAUB's career in the maritime trades began as child, cruising aboard his grandfather's fishing boat.
 He spent weekends handing his grandfather wrenches, planting the seed of what would become a life surrounded by boats.
 John stayed close to saltwater in the early years, growing up on a surfboard in Ocean City, and sailing around the world compliments of the Marine Corps.
 This was followed by a 16-year interval in restaurant management.
 In 2013 John moved to Annapolis to finish what his grandfather started: building a career as a boatbuilder and spending more time with his kids.